jdtonkin/jdtonkin.github.io/publications/index.md

 **<span style="color:#999">2017 and In press</span>**

+<span style="color:#999"> [39] Dalu, T, R. J. Wasserman, **J. D. Tonkin**, T. Mwedzi, M. Magoro, and O. L. F Weyl (*In press*) Water or sediment?
+Partitioning the role of water column and sediment chemistry as drivers of macroinvertebrate communities in an austral South African stream. *Science of the Total Environment*.

 <span style="color:#999"> [38]</span> Dalu, T., R. J. Wasserman, M. E. Alexander, **J. D. Tonkin**, S. N. Motitsoe, M. T. B. Sachikonye, K. I. Manungo, O. Bepe, and T. Dube. (*In press*).
 Assessing drivers of benthic macroinvertebrate community structure in African highlands: an exploration using multivariate analysis. *Science of the Total Environment*.